meowwweeewww/meowwweeewww/README.md

 - 👋 Hi, I’m @meowwweeewww
-- 👀 I’m interested in programmer
+- 👀 I’m interested in writing projects
 - 🌱 I’m currently learning ITMO
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me tg: @meowwweeewww